-The collection includes day wear, night wear, and accessories for men and women tailored mainly from organic raw materials.
+The collection is fully sustainable.
+It includes day wear, night wear, and accessories for men and women tailored mainly from organic raw materials.
 When machinery or know-how is not available in prisons, the brand follows a strict Code of Ethics by collaborating with certified factories, where valid working conditions and reduced environmental impact are ensured.

 It’s a fact that many for-profit prisons in the USA basically use slave labour to produce big fashion labels.
 These include Victoria’s Secret, Gap and others.
 But Project Papillon is different.
 They pay inmates license fees and hourly wages in return for their contributions.

 With around 9% of America’s entire population in prison at any given moment, and with the rise of prison based TV shows like Orange is the New Black, incarceration, law and human rights are more topical now than ever.

 We love so much about Project Papillon!
 Their contributions to helping prisoners not only learn useful skills but also get paid for their work.
 We love how this project gives those behind bars something creative and productive to do with their time.
 And of course, we love how every item is sustainable, too!